Monday, May 18, 2015

 Venetian Dockyards, Hania

-(once at the water's edge)
+(once at the very water's edge)

 We travelled to Hania by local bus following a spectacular, though rock fringed, coastline.
 El Greco, a famous artist of the period had family connections in Hania, so it seemed appropriate that not only should we wander the quaint old streets and warehouses there, but stay in a hotel called El Greco.